Finland, Sweden move closer to seeking NATO membership | Politics

 Russia has long bristled about NATO moving closer to its borders, so the developments will be sure to further anger Moscow.
 President Vladimir Putin has already warned his Finnish counterpart on Saturday that relations would be “negatively affected.”
 NATO Secretary-General Jens Stoltenberg, speaking Sunday after top diplomats from the alliance's 30 member states met in Berlin, said the process for Finland and Sweden to join could be very quick.
 He also expressed his hope that Ukraine could win the war as Russian military advances appear to be faltering.

 In Finland, President Sauli Niinisto and Prime Minister Sanna Marin made the announcement that their country would seek membership in NATO during a joint news conference at the Presidential Palace in Helsinki.
-The previously neutral Nordic country shares a long border with Russia.
+The Nordic country, which was nonaligned before changing its stance on NATO, shares a long border with Russia.

 “This is a historic day.
 A new era begins,” Niinisto said.